Whitefly

-Whiteflies are Hemipterans that typically feed on the undersides of plant leaves.
-They comprise the family Aleyrodidae, the only family in the superfamily Aleyrodoidea.
-More than 1550 species have been described.
+Whiteflies are hemipterans that typically feed on the undersides of plant leaves.
+They are classified in the family Aleyrodidae, the only family in the superfamily Aleyrodoidea.
+More than 1550 whitefly species have been described.

 Description and taxonomy

 The Aleyrodidae are a family in the suborder Sternorrhyncha and at present comprise the entire superfamily Aleyrodoidea, related to the superfamily Psylloidea.
 The family often occurs in older literature as "Aleurodidae", but that is a junior synonym and accordingly incorrect in terms of the international standards for zoological nomenclature.

 Aleyrodidae are small insects, most species with a wingspan of less than 3 mm and a body length of 1 mm to 2 mm.
 Many are so small that their size complicates their control in greenhouses because they can only be excluded by screening with very fine mesh; in fact they can enter mesh so fine that many of their natural enemies cannot come in after them, so that unchecked whitefly populations in greenhouses rapidly become overwhelming.
 Some "giant whitefly" species exist, some of which may exceed 5 mm in size.
 This sometimes is associated with sexual dimorphism in which one sex is markedly larger than the other.
 Such dimorphism is common in the Sternorrhyncha, in which the males of most scale insects for example are tiny compared to the female.
 Remarkably however, in some giant tropical species the males are much larger than the females.